 - Your specific employment must be approved by your Program Sponsor in advance.
 The approval may be valid for a maximum of 12 months and must be renewed if employment will continue beyond the original approval dates.
 Employment approval is automatically withdrawn if your program is transferred or terminated.

-- J-1 students sponsored by Shepherd University must request an authorization letter thorough the Office of International Initiatives prior to beginning any on-campus employment.
-For this, OII needs (1) information about the position indicating title, general duties, start and end dates, and salary; and (2) current immigration-related documents.
+- J-1 students sponsored by Shepherd University must request an authorization letter thorough the Office of International Affairs prior to beginning any on-campus employment.
+For this, OIA needs (1) information about the position indicating title, general duties, start and end dates, and salary; and (2) current immigration-related documents.

 - J-1 students who are not sponsored by Shepherd University should contact their sponsoring agency for permission to engage in on-campus employment.